MohammedAlnajrani/pandas-eda-case-study-youtupe/README.md

 ## Our Goal:
 To Answer the following questions:

-- لإhe most trending (top 15) Youtube Channels in US,GB,jp and FR?
+- The most trending (top 15) Youtube Channels in US,GB,jp and FR?

 - Trending video have Disabled Comment?